|Title:||Director of Athletics|

 "Athletics are often the window through which the public sees the school, so it is imperative that participants be positive representatives and role models.
 Both academic and behavior standards are important in developing and maintaining a quality athletic program.
 As with every part of the institution, the athletic program must add positively to the whole of EMU."
 King added.

-King has served at Lancaster Mennonite School since 1991.
+Before coming to EMU, King had served at Lancaster Mennonite School since 1991.
 Before that, he was executive director of Camp Hebron, Halifax, Pa., five years and was athletic director and health and physical education teacher, 1977-86, at Locust Grove Mennonite School, Lancaster.

 He has coached junior high boy’s soccer and basketball and Junior Varsity high school girl's basketball.
 He was a founder of the Commonwealth Christian Athletic Conference and currently serves on the executive committee of the District III Committee of the PIAA and chair of boys and girls soccer for District III.
 He was also chair of girls soccer for the Lancaster Lebanon League which LMS competes in for all sports.